franciscop/react-test/src/methods/children/readme.md

 .children(selector) -> $
 ```

-Get the children nodes of all of the current elements, with an optional selector:
+Get the children nodes of all of the matched elements, optionally filtering them with a CSS selector:

 ```js
 it("can select all list items", async () => {